American Tennis Association: 21st century ATA

+Warner's efforts to unify the black tennis south under the ATA SOUTH has been slow as he first needed to build a grassroots youth tennis program in Atlanta.
+Sugar Creek Golf & Tennis is the home to the ATA SOUTH and the only facility in Georgia with over 100 active black youth learning, training and competing within USTA team tennis, tournament play, Atlanta Lawn Tennis Association league play, UTR, WTN and ATA Regional Rally's.
+Warner has successfully directed ATA sanctioned tournaments and WTN events.

-As part of the USTA’s partnership with the ATA, the National Campus will welcome the prestigious National Championships to its ground at least once every three to four years.
+As part of the USTA’s partnership with the ATA, the National Campus will welcome the National Championships to its ground at least once every three to four years.

-The 101st American Tennis Association National Championships were played at the USTA National campus between July 28 – August 4, 2018, with the final results posted.
+The 101st American Tennis Association National Championships were played at the USTA National Campus between July 28 – August 4, 2018, with the final results posted.

-The 102nd American Tennis Association National Championships were played in Ft.
-Lauderdale, Florida in 2021 with a full complement of black players.
+The 102nd American Tennis Association National Championships were played in Fort Lauderdale in 2021.

 Championships

 First held in August 1917 at Druid Hill Park in Baltimore.